 1. First mix the ranch and mayo in a medium-sized bowl until completely blended, then set aside.

-2. Shred 8-ounces of cheddar cheese then add it to the bowl with ranch and mayo mixture.
-Stir to combine with the dressing.
-Set into the fridge until needed.
-The best part about these nesting bowls, is they have lids for each!
+The best part about these bowls, is they have lids for each!
 You can be sure that when you place the lid on it will be safe.

-3. On a cutting board, dice the potatoes into inch cube pieces.
 I steam my potatoes with a steamer basket – the potatoes end up perfectly cooked and not waterlogged or mushy.
 Cook them on medium high until a fork can pierce them without resistance.
-You will notice these potatoes still have their skins on them as we enjoy the texture and added color to the recipe.
-If you choose, you can fully peel your potatoes.

-4. Time for bacon!
-Stack up the 6 pieces and then cut it into small pieces; around 1-2 inches.
-Cook for 10 minutes in a pan on the stove.
+4. On a cutting board, stack up the 6 pieces and then cut it into small pieces; around 1-2 inches.

 5. On the cutting board, cut an onion in half and then peel the skin off.
 Then, dice the onion and add to the bacon.
 Folks… don’t swipe any out of the hot pan; you will want all of this deliciousness for later!
 Cook the bacon and onion until the onions are translucent.
 Transfer the bacon and onion to a plate with paper towel when done.
 Additionally, this lets the grease drip off the bacon.

-6. Cut the base of the broccoli off and slice the head into smaller chunks.
-Then, place the broccoli chunks in a pot with a steamer basket under.
 Additionally, have enough water in the pan to reach just below the steamer basket, then cook with a lid on for 7-15 minutes depending on their size.
 When done, put them in a dish and dash a bit of salt on them for flavor.
 Then set aside to cool.

-7. Spray a 9X13 pan with non-stick spray/Pam and then place frozen fish in the pan.
+7. Spray a 9X13-inch baking pan with non-stick spray/Pam and then place frozen fish in the pan.
 Sprinkle with pepper, salt and if you want more flavor – garlic and onion seasonings.
 I like to add a small bit of butter on each fish.
 Additionally, doing this adds flavor and depth to the fish.
 Bake the fish at 400 degrees for 10-15 minutes or until the fish has no pink.

-8. When the potatoes are fully cooked, remove them from the steamer basket with a large spoon.
-Then, rest the potatoes to cool to room temperature before cooling in the fridge.
-Cooling in the fridge while still hot can alter the contents of your fridge and can put foods at risk from varying temperatures.
+8. When the potatoes are fully cooked, remove them from the steamer basket with a large spoon, then, rest the potatoes to cool to room temperature before cooling in the fridge.

 9. When the potatoes are cooled, combine them in a large bowl with the shredded cheese and dressing mix.